IjzerenHein/firestorter/docs/guides/GeoQueries.md

 });
 ```

-### Geographical functions
+## Geographical functions

-Besides the `GeoQuery` class and `encodeGeohash` fumnction, firestorter also contains other useful functions for building geo-aware applications (see [API documentation](./API.md) for more details).
+Besides the `GeoQuery` class and `encodeGeohash` functions, firestorter also contains other useful functions for building geo-aware applications (see [API documentation](./API.md) for more details).

 - `encodeGeohash(point: IGeoPoint): string`
 - `decodeGeohash(geohash: string): IGeoPoint`